The Song of the Libelungs

 12.

 Reaching the most advanced limits of the Inhabited Zone, most of the knights dismounted, giving up.
-But he and the old man continued on their way, riding in silence, hip to hip, lance flag to lance flag, swords beating rhythmically over the rump of the purple horses.
-And Swan realized for the first time that, although he had been by the old man's side for years and years, a human life, he did not even know his name, he had never had the curiosity to ask him what his name was, but, he thought to himself, deep down what significance could the name have?
+But he and the old man continued on their way, riding in silence, hip to hip, lance flag to lance flag, swords beating rhythmically over the purple horses' rumps.
+And Swan realized for the first time that although he had sat by the old man's side for years and years, a human life, he did not even know his name, he had never had the curiosity to ask him what his name was, but, he thought to himself, what importance could a name have?

 Then the old man held out his sword to him, and Swan, grasping it with both hands, raised it above his head, looking into the icy eyes of the Libelung.
 When the blade fell, slicing through the air, not a single moan escaped the destroyed body.
 A man, a woman even, struck by death, moans, utters something, curses, gives thanks or at least cries.
 But the Libelung's writhings were mute.